Maine Correctional Center, Photo Courtesy of SMRT

 Christine Cowart, MA

-Christine Cowart is a dually-certified trauma professional and a member of the ACEs Connection’s Speakers and Trainers Bureau.
-She has built a career as a policy analyst in the human services field, with a focus on justice systems and family services.
+Christine Cowart, a dually-certified trauma professional and policy specialist, has built a career in human services with a focus on criminal justice, family services policy, and trauma intervention.
 Through this work, she developed an in-depth understanding of trauma, its possible effects, and what can be done to change the story.
+She founded Cowart Trauma-informed Partnership, to help organizations implement trauma-informed care practices, and has been working to merge trauma-informed care with design since 2020.
+Christine is a faculty member at the Boston Architectural College (BAC), where she teaches Trauma-informed Design.

 J. Davis Harte, PhD, WELL AP